-My arm was twisted, bent, injured, violated, but it was not broken.
-5 soldiers and 4 settlers were huddled around me.
+My arm was twisted, bent, injured, but it was not broken.
+Five soldiers and four settlers were huddled around me.
 I felt blows from all directions.
 My hat was in the dirt.
-I was biting dust, clinging to my glasses with my left hand, and desperately clenching the camera with my right.
+Sand was crunching between my teeth, a taste reminiscent of a far-removed childhood.
+I was clinging to my glasses with my left hand, and desperately clenching the camera with my right.
 The blue shirted attacker grabbed my right arm, twisted, bent it.
 I screamed.
 The camera was extracted from my hopelessly clenched fingers.
 They quickly smashed the camera on the ground.

 “Ahla manzar fi Bir al-Id – the prettiest view is at Bir al-Id,” I said.

 “Come live here, you can have it!” bellowed Haj Ismail known as a great grandfather to 90 kids spread across South Hebron.
-A powerful, 80 year old man, who doesn’t speak but only yells and named me al-Hind (the Indian) and in another occasion named me abu-Sha’ar (the guy with the hair) and was always eager to utilize Taayush activists to widen dirt roads, rebuild destroyed houses, prepare water cisterns or simply move a hill of dirt to one side and then off to another.
-This reminds me how I love doing physical work and admire the Haj that lifts rocks half his size, in his age, and tirelessly roars about the fall of Ghadafi in a half-comprehensible dialect.
+A powerful, 80 year old man, who doesn’t speak but only yells and named me al-Hind (the Indian), because of my eyes, and in another occasion named me abu-Sha’ar (the guy with the hair) and was always eager to utilize Taayush activists to widen dirt roads, rebuild destroyed houses, prepare water cisterns or simply move a hill of dirt to one side and then off to another.
+This reminds me how I love doing physical work and admire the Haj who lifts rocks half his size, and tirelessly roars about the fall of Ghadafi in a half-comprehensible dialect.

-Abu Tarek is another man of Bir al-Id, he’s tall and quiet, an antithesis to Ismail, with a quiet voice cracked by cigarettes and 45 years of (no-)Occupation.
+Abu Tarek is another man of Bir al-Id, he’s tall and quiet, an antithesis to Ismail, with a voice cracked by cigarettes and 45 years of occupation.
 We asked for his wellbeing.
 He said he’s a little unhealthy.
 Sick from the settlers, the military, the police, Mitzpe Yair outpost and so on.
-We heard that the settler Yaakov Talia stole a goat and a donkey from a farmer in Jinba, the south-eastest village in the West Bank.
-Some soldiers saw it happen and did nothing.
-Talia told them that people from Jinba stole his goats.
-The soldiers went down and arrested the farmer.
+We heard that the settler Yaakov Talia had stolen a goat and a donkey from a farmer in Jinba, the south-eastest village in the West Bank.
+Some soldiers saw it happening and did nothing.
+Talia told them that people from Jinba had stolen his goats.
+The soldiers arrested the Jinba farmer.
 Our hosts laugh bitterly.
 Later that day, Ezra paid 500 Shekels for the farmer’s bail.
 There are so many more poor chaps whose stories do not reach a half-plugged ear of an Ezra and stay imprisoned for months and months on end.
 Jail and torture constitute the usual course of life for many people of the ’87 Intifada and onwards.

 We sat drinking chai in a spacious open tent at a terrace that we helped build a year ago.
 I could see silhouettes of Jordanian mountains in the place where the sky kisses the earth and I felt content, contained and confident.
 Dozens and dozens of workdays in the wild south have given me peacefulness through the joy of doing for others, of being in the open and experiencing holy moments.
 Pearls of experience obtained through human dialogue and interaction with nature.
 People of the Israeli left associate the Taayush movement with activism of high risk and anxiety.
 I associate the wild south with contentment and tiny ripples of accomplishment in a sea of dark oppression.
 Nonetheless, this day materializes in my mind as a day of anxiety and pain and hopelessness.